CodePenguin/codepenguin.github.io/_posts/2023-05-13-openid-connect-dotnet-desktop-application.md

 ```

 We will be using the models defined in `System.IdentityModel.Tokens.Jwt` since Microsoft has already provided the proper DTO classes that are needed to deserialize the requests and validate a JWT.
-We could create each one on our own but the models are just simple classes with the required properties so we would just be duplicated the effort.
+We could create each one on our own but the models are just simple classes with the required properties so we would just be duplicating the effort.

 The same thing goes for `Microsoft.IdentityModel.Protocols.OpenIdConnect` which contains the DTO classes for working with the OpenID Connect protocol.